Mthe001/coffee-store/README.md

 - **Fast Refresh**: Built with **Vite** an **React**, providing a smooth development eperince with fast updates
 - **Fully Responsive**: Optimized for mobile, tablet, and desktop, ensuring a flawless user experience on all devices
-- **Product Showcase**: A beautifully designed display of coffee produts, complete ith descriptions, images, and
+- **Product Showcase**: A beautifully designed display of coffee produts, complete ith descriptions, images, a
 - **Cart System**: Easy-se cart functionality, allowing customers to add items and complete their orde
 - **Modern & Clean UI**: A user-friendly interface tat reflects the warmth and nviting atmosphere of a cozy coffee
 ## 🛠️ Technologies Used